christineurban/OuterSpaces/README.md

 ## <a name="#features"></a>Features

 See all OuterSpaces on the map at once, or search for by name, cuisine, type, keyword, address or location in San Francisco.
-User account registration not required.
+User account registration not required:

 ![OuterSpaces Map](/static/images/OuterSpaces_screenshot_map.PNG?raw=true)

-Register for an account to add and remove favorite OuterSpaces.
+Register for an account to add and remove favorite OuterSpaces:

 ![OuterSpaces Profile](/static/images/OuterSpaces_screenshot_profile.PNG?raw=true)

-Look at OuterSpaces by category.
+Look at OuterSpaces by category:

 ![OuterSpaces POPOS](/static/images/OuterSpaces_screenshot_popos.PNG?raw=true)